 Again, there aren’t any universal rules about what you can and can’t eat while breastfeeding.
 However, there are some things that should be limited, and if your baby has allergies, there may be foods you need to completely avoid.

 Some types of fish

-If your diet usually includes a lot of fish, consult local resources like ChooseYourFish.org to find out how much is safe.
+If your diet usually includes a lot of fish, consult local resources like our guide to find out how much fish is safe to eat.
 While eating fish is one of the best ways to bring brain-boosting omega-3 fatty acids to your baby, it’s important to avoid or limit certain types due to their mercury levels.

 The good news is that unlike during pregnancy, you can eat sushi while breastfeeding.

 If you drink caffeinated beverages, small amounts of caffeine will enter your breast milk.
 Generally, this isn’t an issue unless you exceed 300 milligrams of caffeine per day (roughly 2-3 cups of coffee).
 But if you notice that your baby gets fussy or has trouble sleeping after you’ve had your preferred source of caffeine, you may want to decrease how much you drink.

 You may have heard other moms say that they’ll “pump and dump” after drinking alcohol.
 But, that’s not necessary if you drink moderately and take a few proactive steps:

 - Eat a good meal before drinking.
 This will help your body absorb the alcohol.